-Licence number 309710 Licence holder Genea Limited Licence title Derivation of human embryonic stem cells from embryos identified through preimplantation genetic diagnosis to be affected by known serious monogenic conditions Progress of licensed activity Under this licence, a total of forty six (46) affected stem cell lines have been derived, four of which are karyotypically abnormal. to date Cell lines are available to researchers worldwide for basic disease research and drug development projects.
+Licence number 309710 Licence holder Genea Limited Licence title Derivation of human embryonic stem cells from embryos identified through preimplantation genetic diagnosis to be affected by known serious monogenic conditions Progress of licensed activity to date Under this licence, a total of forty six (46) affected stem cell lines have been derived, four of which are karyotypically abnormal.
+Cell lines are available to researchers worldwide for basic disease research and drug development projects.
 Various distribution services aid in this process.

 Licence number 309718 Licence holder Genea Limited Licence title Use of excess ART embryos and clinically unusable eggs for validation of an IVF device Progress of licensed activity to date Over the lifetime of the project, clinically unsuitable abnormally fertilised eggs and excess-declared ART blastocysts have been used to develop an automated vitrification instrument (Gavi) for freezing of blastocyst stage embryos.
-After several protocol optimisations and development of consumables, the instrument and consumables are now in its final version and manufacturing is taking place.
-The instrument and media have now been accepted as CE marked products and are commercially distributed.
-The Gavi system now has approved protocols for freezing of blastocyst stage and cleavage stage embryos.
-Further optimisations for the freezing of oocytes are continuing.
+After several protocol optimisations and development of consumables, the instrument and consumables are now in their final version and manufacturing is taking place.
+The instrument and media are CE marked products and are commercially distributed.
+The Gavi system now has approved protocols for freezing of blastocyst stage, zygotes and cleavage stage embryos.
+Further optimisations for the different developmental stages may be required depending on market feedback.

-Licence number 309719 Licence holder Genea Limited Licence title Use of excess ART embryos for the development of improved IVF culture media Progress of No embryo research activity undertaken under this licence during this reporting period. licensed activity to date The current version of Gems IVF medium suite, previously developed by Genea under this licence, is registered, CE marked and prepared for international distribution.
-Work on development of the next generation IVF media suite under this licence is planned for future reporting periods.
+Licence number 309719 Licence holder Genea Limited Licence title Use of excess ART embryos for the development of improved IVF culture media Progress of licensed activity to date The current version of Gems IVF medium suite, previously developed by Genea under this licence, is registered, CE marked and prepared for international distribution.
+Further research is in progress to continually improve the current Gems IVF medium suite and where possible, increase the available product range.
+To that end, additional human research embryos are likely to be used to assist with development of the new compound for overlaying culture media in the next reporting period and subsequent to that, to develop the next generation of media solutions contained within the Gems IVF medium suite.

-Licence number 309722 Licence holder Monash IVF Pty Ltd Licence title Optimising embryo-endometrial interactions to improve pregnancy success during IVF Progress of licensed activity to date During this reporting period we did not thaw excess ART embryos.
-We have been analysing the data obtained so far on the interactions between trophectoderm and endometrial cells.
+Licence number 309722 Licence holder Monash IVF Pty Ltd Licence title Optimising embryo-endometrial interactions to improve pregnancy success during IVF Progress of licensed activity to date During this reporting period we thawed excess ART embryos.
+We have set up the methods required to determine interactions between human trophectoderm and endometrial cells.
 The consenting process for donation of excess ART embryos to this licensed research continues with many patients keen to donate their excess ART embryos to this research project.